srsarangi/drone_sim/README.md

 	Materials and Shaders are placed in their respective folder

 ## Version 2(END)

+## Version 3(START)
+***System Configuration for Simulator***
+Tested on
+Unity  Editor Version            OS
+Unity 2020.3.40                Windows 10

+***How to run Simulator***
+Install Unity in OS and open the simulator v2 folder
+Navigate to Asset folder and then to Scene folder and then to new scene Select the scene which you want to open.

+***For running C++ plugin***
+If you want to runn C++ plugin for Depthmap calculation.
+Code is provided for c++.
+Make .dll plugin with that before opening project in unity.
+Then, save that DLL file along with standard opencv dll into Assets/plugin folder

+***Structure of Simulator Project***
+	Scripts are placed in Scripts folder
+	Scene are placed in Drone Project/Simulator/Assets/scenes/new scenes folder
+	Their are final four Scene in four different environment.
+Check Folder Assets/scenes/new scenes/GPS-abled and Assets/scenes/new scenes/GPS-denied.
+All the scripts associated with them are final scripts.

+## Version 3(END)

 Credits :-

 Contributors of Links as mentioned above against each work